Skip to content

 The colour and taste of honey can vary depending on the type of flower the bees collected the nectar from.
 Some popular types of honey we sell include Welsh Wildflower and Welsh Heather Honey.

-In summary, it takes bees several steps to turn nectar into honey.
+How long bees take to make honey requires several steps to turn nectar into honey.
 They collect the nectar, transform it into honey in honeycomb cells, and then cap it with wax to keep it fresh.
 The process involves enzymes, evaporation, and a lot of hard work from the bees.

 How Long Do Bees Take to Make Honey?